 Workshop format

 Theater of the Techno-Oppressed can be performed as a workshop with social movements and communities looking for a critical appropriation of digital technologies in building collaborative services.
-Platform cooperatives, solidarity economy enterprises, community associations, and art collectives are some possible organizations that may make use of it.
 It is also a great educational tool to let future designers learn to position themselves critically regarding oppression relations.
 In contrast with bodystorming and other Embodied Interaction Design methods, Theater of the Oppressed invites political (and politicized) bodies to enter the stage, bringing over racial, gender, class, condition, and handiness relations.

 The proponent acts as a complicator, the opposite of a facilitator.
 This role provides examples of using theater techniques to discuss technology-mediation issues, and the participants copy and develop them further.
 The techniques rely on improvisation and everyday body language.
 There are no written scripts or memorized lines, as it relies mainly on silent acting.
 Due to that simple set-up, people who usually do not feel confident with acting on stage can feel confident with acting against oppression as part of a collective work.